 Film and Video Production

-Starting summer 2020, Wimbledon will undergo site development work as part of a multimillion pound investment programme, due for completion in summer 2022.
+In summer 2020 Wimbledon begun site development work as part of a multimillion pound investment programme, due for completion in summer 2022.

 Some of the money will go towards facilities and workshops that will support digital theatre, immersive and mixed reality technology.